Categories

 In that room, Hayley didn’t just witness a good death.
 She witnessed the power of clarity.
 Of peace.
 Of having nothing left unsaid.
 And she made a commitment that day—to live more deliberately, and to help others do the same.

-Hayley Hughes is a mother of two, a hospice executive, certified Death Doula, amateur ornithologist, scuba diver, regular live music patron, and a woman with a deep respect for both the facts and poetry of death.
+Hayley Hughes is a mother of two, a hospice executive, certified Death Doula, amateur birdwatcher, scuba diver, regular live music patron, and a woman with a deep respect for both the facts and poetry of death.
 After decades in end-of-life care, Hayley saw the same pattern again and again: people unsure what mattered, families left guessing, goodbyes missed.

 Hayley had seen both ends of the spectrum.
 But she knew most people never got a moment like that.